evansuva/cvillemathcircle/content/main.md

 ### 17 November 2017: **Relatively Prime**

-We've done number lines (and number chains), now its time for number rings!
+Everyone knows number lines (and number chains), but now its time for number rings!

 <center>
 <table>